deepin-community/generate-ninja/docs/reference.md

   process_file_template").

-  source sets and groups: this will return a list containing the path of the "stamp" file that Ninja will produce once all outputs are generated.
+  source sets and groups: this will return a list containing the path of the phony target that Ninja completes once all outputs are generated.
 This probably isn't very useful.
 ```